Venue

 venue-joe-strummer.jpg

 Joe believed in the spirit of rock and roll but he also believed in people.
 Niagara is about community, and connecting all types of people all around the world.
-Artists, bands, and songwriters from all different genres come from everywhere, especially New York, to play on the stages, to listen to the DJs play, to feel part of the spirit in the community that downtown New York represents.
+Artists from all different genres come from everywhere, especially New York, to listen to the DJs play, to feel part of the spirit in the community that downtown New York represents.

 bands-mural.jpg